How Heroku Works

 queue.2: up 2013/02/07 18:40:48 (~ 32m ago)

-Dynos then, are an important means of scaling your application.
-In this example, the application is well architected to allow for the independent scaling of web and queue worker dynos.
+Dynos are an important means of scaling your application.
+In this example, the app is well architected to allow for the independent scaling of web and queue worker dynos.

-An application’s configuration is everything that is likely to vary between environments (staging, production, developer environments, etc.).
-This includes backing services such as databases, credentials, or environment variables that provide some specific information to your application.
+An app’s configuration is everything that is likely to vary between environments like staging, production or developer environments.
+This configuration includes backing services such as databases, credentials, or environment variables that provide some specific information to your application.

-Heroku lets you run your application with a customizable configuration - the configuration sits outside of your application code and can be changed independently of it.
+Heroku lets you run your application with a customizable configuration.
+The configuration sits outside of your application code and you can change it independently.

-The configuration for an application is stored in config vars.
+You store the configuration for an app in config vars.
 For example, here’s how to configure an encryption key for an application:

 $ heroku config:set ENCRYPTION_KEY=my_secret_launch_codes